 We cannot say that one is better than another because their approaches and philosophies are different.

-In fact, every of tools we’ve observed in the article are worth your consideration.
+In fact, each of the tools we’ve observed in the article is worth your consideration.
 We made the chart below to help you make a choice.

 But to tell the truth, the best decision is to try the one and the other to determine which one is the most relevant to your specific needs.
 If you know any other helpful services that suit to the topic, let us know and leave your comment below.